 If you are reading this, it is quite likely that you are already aware of the fact that moths are attracted to light.
 What is not commonly known, though, is that moth infestations occur for a variety of reasons.

 In most instances, moths go towards the light in order to gain access to the areas where the light is present – like the inside of your home.
-A pantry moth – for example – will continue to go towards light sources; however, another type of moth – the clothes moth – will actually go towards darker areas.
+A pantry moth – for example – will continue to go toward light sources; however, another type of moth – the clothes moth – will actually go toward darker areas.